Many or all companies we feature compensate us. Compensation and editorial

 • Extras: Account for additional services or products you might want, such as anti-reflective lens coatings, LASIK surgery, or polarized prescription sunglasses.

-• Backup glasses: If you’re a contact lens wearer, don’t forget the cost of a backup pair of glasses.
-Consider how often you’d like to replace your backup glasses—if you primarily wear contacts and your prescription doesn’t change each year, you might only replace your glasses every few years.
+• Backup glasses: If you wear contact lenses, remember the cost of a backup pair of glasses.
+Consider how often you’d like to replace them—if you primarily wear contacts and your prescription doesn’t change each year, you might only need to replace your glasses every few years.

 Check provider network